dotnet/csharpstandard/standard/types.md

 *pointer_type* is available only in unsafe code ([§23.3](unsafe-code.md#233-pointer-types)).

-The *non_nullable_reference_type* in *nullable_reference_type* shall be a non-nullable class, a non-nullable interface, a non-nullable delegate, a non-nullable array type, or `dynamic`. *nullable_reference_type* is discussed further in §Nullable-Types.
+The *non_nullable_reference_type* in *nullable_reference_type* shall be a non-nullable class, a non-nullable interface, a non-nullable delegate, a non-nullable array type, or `dynamic`. *nullable_reference_type* is discussed further in §Types-And-Nullability.

 A reference type value is a reference to an ***instance*** of the type, the latter known as an object.
 The special value `null` is compatible with all reference types and indicates the absence of an instance.